Italy's president sharply rebukes Elon Musk over comments on X about migration court rulings

 “Anyone, particularly if as announced is about to assume an important role of government in a friendly and allied country, must respect its sovereignty and cannot attribute to himself the task of imparting prescriptions,” the statement said.

-Musk is a supporter of Meloni and has met with her in Rome on a few occasions and in September joined her at an awards ceremony on the sidelines of the U.N.
+Musk is a supporter of Meloni and has met with her in Rome on a few occasions, and in September joined her at an awards ceremony on the sidelines of the U.N.
 General Assembly.
-Photos of them together made such news that Musk seemingly felt the need to tamp down speculation by tweeting “We are not dating.”
+Photos of them together made such news that Musk seemingly felt the need to tamp down speculation by posting “We are not dating.”

+Musk has a history of making provocative statements and sparring with leaders on X. Earlier this year, he posted messages insulting U.K. Prime Minister Keir Starmer and saying the United Kingdom was headed for civil war.
+He has also clashed with a Brazilian supreme court justice over free speech, far-right accounts and purported misinformation on X, and also accused Venezuela’s socialist president, Nicolás Maduro, of “major election fraud” after that country’s disputed election.

 The courts’ rulings have raised the ire of Meloni’s far-right-led government, which has been seeking strategies to ease the strain on Italy of the arrival of migrants seeking a better life in Europe.
 The government had held up the opening of the Albanian centers as a centerpiece of its immigration crackdown, also as a means of deterrence, and said they could be a model for Europe.